skipto-landmarks-headings/browser-extension/README.md

     1. Gets a `target` element from the web page loaded into the active tab, used for setting focus and scrolling to the appropriate element;
     1. Sets focus on the `target` element and scrolls it into view.

+## Development Notes

+_Important:_ The files used in developing the `SkipTo` extension are located in the top-most directory and in the `shared` folder.
+The top-most directory contains files with a `gpp-` prefix, which are processed by a utility called the `generic preprocessor`, which is freely available as an `npm` package.

+The files in the `chrome` and `firefox` folders are either copies of files in the `shared` folder, or files that result from processing `gpp-` prefixed files.
+The `build.sh` script handles processing and copying files to produce two separately installable extensions, one for Chrome and one for Firefox.

+Thus, even though the files in the `chrome` and `firefox` folders are tracked by Git, they should not be manually modified, as the `build.sh` script will overwrite all of these files when it is run.